West Bengal Tourism

 The Land of Unabashed Natural Beauty

-When talking about the West Bengal tourism, we know that the state is famed all over for its natural beauty.
-Located in the Bay of Bengal, the state is bordered by Bangladesh, Bhutan and Nepal, and is highly acclaimed for its affinity for the arts and culture.
+When talking about West Bengal tourism, we know that the state is famed all over for its natural beauty.
+Located in the Bay of Bengal, the state is bordered by Bangladesh, Bhutan, and Nepal, and is highly acclaimed for its affinity for the arts and culture.
 If you are looking for a tryst with nature, or some time away simply contemplating the depth of life while watching an extraordinary sunset, or a decadent meal full of sinful sweets or spicy fries, then tourism in West Bengal is meant for you.
-What’s famous in West Bengal is not just the food or the art but the spirit of the people, the ubiquitous laid-back attitude of the people, the vibrant markets, the muggy humidity and the twisting turning alleyways.
+What’s famous in West Bengal is not just the food or the art but the spirit of the people, the ubiquitous laid-back attitude of the people, the vibrant markets, the muggy humidity, and the twisting turning alleyways.
 The best places in West Bengal make one feel welcome and completely at home.
+The city has around 23 beautiful districts.
+The state is famous for delectable Bengali cuisine, their love for literature, cheap and delicious street food, trams, love of football and cinema, and colonial structures.

 This West Bengal travel guide intends to make you familiar with everything that the state proffers to the traveler, be it food, art, culture, festivals or the wonders of nature.